Iteration – Not Just For Dessert

-If you are not familiar with our port-style wine, Iteration, yet, maybe now is the time.
-Port can typically draw a line in the sand amongst wine connoisseurs…invoking an automatic mouth water or turn of the nose.
+Are you familiar with Iteration, our port-style wine?
+If not, maybe now is the time.
+Port typically divides wine connoisseurs invoking an automatic mouth water or turn of the nose.
 This article addresses those who fall somewhere in the middle.